Let the platform do the work

 For more information on the file system and database storage allowances for each Sugar product (e.g., Sugar Serve) and how the managed storage gets calculated, refer to the SugarCloud Policy Guide and this SugarClub blog post.
 For more information regarding the sandbox limits for each product, refer to the SugarCloud Sandboxes page.

-The Storage Usage section of the SugarCloud Insights page displays two tables that provide a summary of your current file system and database storage usage across your SugarCloud instances.
+The Storage section of the SugarCloud Insights page displays two tables that provide a summary of your current file system and database storage usage across your SugarCloud instances.
 Please note that the storage usage data gets updated approximately every 24 hours.

 The table displays the total file system and database storage amount used along with the storage usage bar and breakdown of storage usage.
 For database storage, please keep in mind that queries against the information schema are approximations and can fluctuate depending on when the query was run.